gajon/blog/_posts/2022-06-11-git-tips-and-tricks.md

 and `git push origin` to push your changes to a remote repository.

 This is perfectly fine, and online tools like Github or Gitlab make working with a git repository even easier.
-But have you wondered what is actually going on when we execute those commands?
+But have you wondered what is going on when we execute those commands?

-In this article we are going to explore how a git repository works, and how when you use the commands we mentioned above the branches and commits are created and tracked inside the repository.
-We will also understand how to fix common problems that arise when working with other people over the same repository
+In this and the following articles we are going to explore how a git repository works, and how when you use the commands we mentioned above the branches and commits are created and tracked inside the repository.
+We will also understand how to fix common problems that arise when working with other people over the same repository.

-All of this will be explained in a very easy to understand manner, without diving into deep technical details that are not important to our usage of git.
+All of this will be explained in a very easy-to-understand manner, without diving into deep technical details that are not important to our usage of git.

 ## What is a git repository?